librebusca/LibreBusca/README.md

 ## About The Project
 Libre Busca is an open source search engine project that is lightweight, does not rely on third-party scripts, does not collect cookies or user data, does not display ads, and, above all, is uncensored.
 We want users to find exactly what they are looking for.
+Is it possible to catalog the entire internet?
+With the help of something called a “web crawler,” it is possible to automate the cataloging of websites quickly and easily.
+This same method is used by major search engines.
+So yes, it is possible to have a search engine with a huge database in a practical way.
+I started this project on my own without knowing how to code.
+I studied and worked on this project for months, and I think it is now ready to be launched.
+However, I need the help of people who understand coding (PHP, SQL, etc.) to help with the project and make it much bigger and better.

 ![main-light](https://i.ibb.co/pBnqN93L/01.png)
 ![results-dark](https://i.ibb.co/MxKYH55W/06.png)
 ![results-light](https://i.ibb.co/m5DPDRpL/02.png)